 Clinically Proven Medications

-The first of these medications, Propecia, works by blocking DHT.
+The first of these medications, finasteride 1mg – a drug often known by its first brand name, Propecia – works by blocking the hormone dihydrotestosterone (DHT).
+In men with a genetic predisposition towards male pattern baldness, DHT binds to the hair follicles, slowly crushing them, which is what causes the outward appearance of thinning hair.
 Providing that DHT is blocked before the area of scalp you wish to treat becomes shiny and bald, there is every chance that follicles can be treated successfully to halt the rate of hair loss.

-Propecia is great for treating an all over thinning of the top of the head, but it has little effect on a receding hairline, which is where the second medication minoxidil comes in useful.
-This topical liquid, or high strength minoxidil cream for stubborn thinning, can stimulate hair growth even in damaged follicles providing that they haven’t scarred.
+Finasteride is great for treating an all over thinning of the top of the head, but it has little effect on a receding hairline, which is where the second medication minoxidil comes in useful.
+At Belgravia, our specialists have found that topical applications of high strength minoxidil can be extremely effective when dealing with stubborn thinning – such as a receding hairline – and can stimulate hair growth even in damaged follicles, providing that they haven’t scarred.